How to choose reusable nappies - types of nappies

 The absorbent part of nappies is usually made of polyester microfibre, bamboo rayon or cotton.
 Occasionally hemp or silk is used.

-- Microfibre fabric acts like a sponge and absorbs lots of liquid very quickly but, like a sponge, the liquid comes out easily when the fabric is squeezed.
+- Polyester microfibre fabric acts like a sponge and absorbs lots of liquid very quickly but, like a sponge, the liquid comes out easily when the fabric is squeezed.
 This means microfibre nappies, inserts and boosters come out of the washing machine nearly dry and it only takes a couple of hours for them to dry completely, even when hung up indoors.
 Unfortunately, the liquid also comes out of the nappy if it is squeezed by sitting on it or by fastening a tight buggy strap over it.
 This is generally called "compression leaks" and it's a real problem with many microfibre nappies, especially cheap ones.
 A microfibre nappy will usually leak after 2-3 hours use.
 It means that microfibre nappies work best on very young babies, where the nappy has to be changed very frequently anyway, and the speed of drying is a huge advantage.
 Microfibre nappies tend to be very bulky compared to those made from natural fabrics.
 Another downside of microfibre nappies is that microfibre is effectively a type of plastic.
 When the nappies are washed, they shed tiny filaments into the waste water, which are not biodegradable and so end up in rivers and the sea.
 Note that Bambino MioSolo all-in-one nappies are made of polyester microfibre.

 - Bamboo rayon is also a highly absorbent fabric and, because liquid is absorbed actually into the fibres rather than the space between the fibres, the wetness is much more effectively trapped in the fabric.
 Whilst this makes the nappy much less prone to compression leaks, it also makes it much slower to dry after washing.
-Bamboo is therefore excellent for nappies for night-time use, long car journeys and so on where long lasting absorbency is crucial.
-A bamboo nappy should last at least 4 hours - longer if extra boosters are added.
+Bamboo is therefore excellent for nappies for older babies and night-time use, long car journeys and so on, where long lasting absorbency is crucial.
+A good bamboo nappy should last at least 4 hours - longer if extra boosters are added.
 If a nappy is constructed of layers of bamboo fabric that can be separated for washing and drying, it should not take too long to dry.
 A lot of modern nappies are made of a "microfibre sandwich" - two layers of bamboo rayon fabric on the outside with a layer or two of microfibre in between, which aims to combine the best features of both fabrics.
 This arrangement hopefully stops the microfibre shedding bits into the washing water.
 All TotsBots and Baba+Boo nappies are made of this kind of "microfibre sandwich".

 2) Style of nappy.